 Reflections on the ACA at 10: Marianne Udow-Phillips presents “the longview” in Findings magazine

-In The Longview: Reflections on the ACA at 10, CHRT Founding Executive Director Marianne Udow-Phillips takes a retrospective look at the accomplishments of the ACA – noting the ACA’s clear successes and pointing out how the ACA has fundamentally altered the way health care is viewed and discussed in the US.
+In The Longview: Reflections on the ACA at 10, CHRT Founding Executive Director Marianne Udow-Phillips takes a retrospective look at the success of the ACA at 10 years old – noting the ACA’s clear accomplishments and pointing out how the ACA has fundamentally altered the way health care is viewed and discussed in the US.

 “The topline ACA statistics are well known,” writes Udow-Phillips:

 - “The national uninsured rate has dropped from 15.4 percent in 2009 to 9.5 percent in 2018.

 - In 2019, more than 11 million Americans enrolled in individual marketplace plans with no denials for preexisting medical conditions.

 - People now get preventive benefits with no copays, and young people up to age 26 can stay on their family’s policy.